kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

         syntax given in following options.

     C17:Option-b: config vrf add/del <vrfname>.
+        This command syntax is common for both management VRF and data VRF creation/deletion.
         In this option, the fixed VRF-name “mgmt” (or "management") will be treated as management VRF and any VRF-name not matching "mgmt" (and "management") will be treated as data VRF-name.
         If the vrfname is either "management" or "mgmt", it will enable/disable the management VRF.